 Free plagiarism checkers often have smaller databases.
 This means that there are large gaps in their ability to find matches, especially with less readily available online content.
 The highest-quality plagiarism checkers have larger databases, enhancing their ability to find matches.

-Scribbr’s Plagiarism Checker has access to Turnitin’s comprehensive database.
+Scribbr’s plagiarism checker (which has a free version) has access to Turnitin’s comprehensive database.
 In addition to web sources, this database also contains scientific publications, scholarly journals, and books.

 Quality of scanning

 The quality of the scanning software itself also varies widely.
 Many free checkers only recognize exact matches.
 If you paraphrased too closely or forgot to add a citation, these checkers are unlikely to flag it.

 High-quality plagiarism checkers use a process called “fingerprinting” to find non-exact matches among paraphrased or altered texts.

 Here, the software scans sentence fragments, searching for structural similarities.
 Just like a real fingerprint, each fragment in your text should be completely unique, not matching existing document fingerprints.
 If there are matches, these checkers are able to identify them.

 Although plagiarism checkers are consistently evolving and improving, they can’t recognize everything yet.